aws-samples/generative-ai-sagemaker-cdk-demo/README.md

 source .venv/bin/activate
 ```

-If you’re on a Windows platform, activate the virtual environment as follows:
+If you're on a Windows platform, activate the virtual environment as follows:

 ```
 .venv\Scripts\activate.bat